omers4/cassowary/README.md

 ```

 Once the script is done, you can:
+1. Upload a snapshot to the server in localhost:8000 (more on that later)
-1. go to http://localhost:8080 to see the gui
+1. Go to http://localhost:8080 in any browser to see the GUI
 2. Call the http API, running on http://localhost:8888 (more on HTTP API later)
-3. run ```python -m cassowary.cli get-users -p 8888``` to run the cli commands (more on CLI commands later)
+3. Run ```python -m cassowary.cli get-users -p 8888``` to run the cli commands (more on CLI commands later)
+4. Manually saving results to mongodb://localhost:27017

 ## Usage